- Ph.D., Johns Hopkins University School of Medicine, 1981

 Our studies may provide insight into how nutrition may impact the health of both mother and offspring.

 The enzyme catalyzing O-GlcNAc removal, O-GlcNAcase, has also been identified, expressed, and shown to exist as differentially targeted isoforms in man.
 We are also using the genetically amenable C. elegans model to examine the physiological impact of the enzymes of O-GlcNAc cycling.
 Using reverse genetics, knockout, and other transgenic models, we are currently exploring the role of these essential genes in signal transduction and pathogenesis of diabetes mellitus.
 Our studies further suggest that O-GlcNAc cycling plays a key role in the regulation of chromatin structure and may be a key player in epigenetic reprogramming in response to nutrition and other environmental influences.

-- Akan I, Love DC, Harwood KR, Bond MR, Hanover JA.
+- Na HJ, Akan I, Abramowitz LK, Hanover JA.

 Research in Plain Language